shengchen-liu/shengchen-liu.github.io/_posts/2021-02-01-chapter2-first-glance-of-visual-SLAM.md

----
-title: "Edge Case: Nested and Mixed Lists"
-categories:
-  - Edge Case
-tags:
-  - content
-  - css
-  - edge case
-  - lists
-  - markup
----
-# Chapter 2: First Glance of Visual SLAM
+# Chapter 2.
+First Glance of Visual SLAM

 ## 1. What is Visual SLAM?